Operation Sandblast: Media coverage

-Tritons commanding officer during Operation Sandblast, Captain Edward L. Beach, appeared on CBS news program Face the Nation on May 15, 1960 while several Triton crew members appeared on the What's My Line television game show.
-Tritons submerged circumnavigation was the subject of the ABC television series Expedition! broadcast on Tuesday, February 14, 1961.
+Captain Beach appeared on the CBS news program Face the Nation on May 15, 1960; several Triton crew members appeared on the What's My Line television game show.
+The circumnavigation was the subject of the ABC television series Expedition! broadcast on February 14, 1961.
 Hosted by John D. Craig, this episode was titled Saga of the Triton, and it featured film footage from Operation Sandblast with voice-over narration extracted from Captain Beach's logbook.